 What if Saving Enough Money Is Too Much Right Now?

 These tools help you determine how much money to save for home repairs and maintenance.
 Saving money is important, but you may be thinking that trying to save enough still sounds daunting.
 Is there a tool that can help you today, as you begin to build up your emergency fund?

 It may be time for a secret weapon.

 Superhero Budgeteers always have a secret weapon they can rely on.
 And their secret weapon is a home warranty—the one tool that can help plan for the unexpected when it comes to costly repairs to their home’s important systems and appliances.

 Even the most dedicated budgeteer knows that a day may come when their well-protected and preserved emergency savings account may not cover the cost when the air conditioning or heating system fails.
 Repairing or replacing these critical systems can often cost many thousands of dollars.
-Having home warranty coverage is what Superhero Budgeteers know they can turn to for protection of their budget, and their home’s systems and appliances.
+Having home warranty coverage is what Superhero Budgeteers know they can turn to for budget protection when their home’s systems and appliances fail.